 I was enjoying the overall groove of this one, so took it out to almost six minutes.
 Some pieces do what they need to do in three minutes or less, while others require more time.
 When listening, I like the longer pieces as long as they haven’t become boring, although that’s somewhat dependent on the listener’s mental state.
 What’s boring one day may be immersive the next.
 I try to judge the length based on whether or not what’s being said has been said fully.

-The downside of making these longer tracks is that they, unsurprisingly, normally take longer to produce.
+The downside of making these longer tracks is that, unsurprisingly, they normally take longer to produce.
 Not necessarily the writing or programming, but when I’m working on a 2.5 minute pop song, it only take 2.5 minutes to listen to the entire thing while mixing it.
 The longer the piece is, the longer it takes to listen each time, and those minutes add up, especially if it’s a track where I start losing myself in it before it’s even finished.

 This one was just a long piece that required more mixing and more time to ensure that the mix was working across the entire piece.
 Definitely not a “set it and forget it” mix.
 I’ve discovered this month that one of my time management issues is that I keep playing things long after I should have recorded them, simply because they’re fun to play or fun to play with.